 Words by Sarah Jane Lanagan

-Dehydrated skin is something that many of us suffer from especially during the winter months.
+Dehydrated skin is something that many of us suffer from especially during the winter months and with the current bitterly cold snap firmly upon us, there is more prevalent than ever.
 In general, dehydration is caused by a lack of water in the top layers of skin, which can be caused by anything from being run down, exposure to central heating or changeable weather.
 It makes skin feel uncomfortable and tight and can cause a complexion to lose its natural radiance.

 There are some easy ways to rehydrate skin and bring back its healthy glow though, so if you’re feeling like you need a complexion pick-me-up then keep on reading.